Elagolix: History

 Elagolix was first described in the literature in 2005.
 It was originally developed by the pharmaceutical company Neurocrine Biosciences, and was later developed together by Neurocrine Biosciences and AbbVie (previously Abbott Laboratories).
 In June 2010, Neurocrine Biosciences and Abbott announced a global agreement to develop and commercialize elagolix for the treatment of endometriosis.
 The medication completed phase III clinical trials for endometriosis in November 2016.
 Two phase III clinical trials, the Elaris Endometriosis I and II (EM-I and EM-II) studies, were conducted.
 The studies included almost 1,700 women, about 950 of whom were treated with elagolix.
 In September 2017, AbbVie filed a New Drug Application (NDA) for elagolix for the treatment of pain associated with endometriosis in the United States.
 The medication was approved by the FDA for the treatment of endometriosis-associated pain in the United States on 23 July 2018.
 It was the first new medication to be approved by the FDA for the treatment of endometriosis in more than a decade.
 Elagolix was the first member of a new class of GnRH modulators described as "second-generation" due to their non-peptide and small-molecule nature and oral activity to be marketed.
 A second member of this group, relugolix (brand name Relumina), was introduced in Japan in January 2019.
 In addition to endometriosis, elagolix is under development for the treatment of uterine fibroids and menorrhagia.
 It is in phase III clinical trials for these indications.

 Society and culture

 Generic names

 Elagolix is the generic name of the drug and its INN and USAN.
 It is also known by its former developmental code names NBI-56418 and ABT-620.

 Brand names

-Elagolix is marketed under the brand name Orilissa.
+Elagolix is marketed under the brand name Orilissa in USA, Canada, Israel.
+Elagolix is marked under the brand name Egolix in India.

 Availability

-Elagolix is available in the United States and Canada.
+Elagolix is available in the United States, Canada, Israel, India, Puerto Rico, Bangladesh, Pakistan.
 A similar medication, relugolix, is available in Japan.